nylki/pen-paper-coffee-syntax/README.md

 When you want to cite stuff from eg. a bibtex file, I find a great package to use together with this theme is [autocomplete bibtex](https://github.com/apcshields/autocomplete-bibtex).
 It's a great help when combining it with [pandoc](https://github.com/jgm/pandoc) for pdf & latex export from markdown.
 Work great with the [language-pfm](https://github.com/leipert/language-pfm) package.

+## VS Code port
+If you are looking for Visual Studio Code version of this theme, take a look: https://github.com/nylki/pen-paper-coffee-vscode

 ### screenshots

 ![markdown with zen mode](https://raw.githubusercontent.com/nylki/PenPaperCoffee-atom-syntax/master/screenshots/penPaperCoffe_1.png)